watcol/onelight.vim/CONTRIBUTING.md

-If you wish to contribute to enhancing **vim-one**, please feel free to do so.
+If you wish to contribute to enhancing **onelight.vim**, please feel free to do so.
 Open a pull request and I'll be happy to review it.

 ## Adding support for a new language